 How To Get Your 5, 6, or 7 Month Old Baby

-Around 5, 6 or 7 months old, some babies can begin to get on more of a clock schedule.
-6 months in particular is a good age to start working towards a predictable schedule, as this is when your baby’s sleep will start to consolidate, and naps may start to lengthen.
-However, it’s still a good idea to keep a good bit of flexibility build into your baby’s schedule.
 For example, a 5 to 7 month old may routinely take her nap around 9 a.m., but on any particular day, when she’s possibly working on a Wonder Week developmental leap or more active that day, she may need to go to sleep earlier than normal.
 It is often best to watch the clock AND your baby, in this age group.
 To put your 5, 6, or 7 month old on a schedule, you want to move slowly in extending their awake period until your baby can comfortably get to your target nap or sleep schedule.
 For tips on what ideal wake times look like, between naps, check out our baby nap chart.

 How To Get Your 8, 9, or 10 Month Old Baby On A Schedule

 Your 8, 9, or 10 month old can often be on a more regular and predictable schedule, but remember this age group is prone to the 8-9-10 month old sleep regression.
 For babies sensitive to being over-tired, though, you probably don’t want to be TOO rigid with your baby’s schedule.
 Being too rigid may land you into a cycle of chronic over-tiredness, which is sometimes hard to break.
-And, if bedtime is a little too late, the schedule may work wonderfully for weeks and then BAM, one “off” day sets you into a downward spiral (this can happen at any age, actually).
+And, if bedtime is a little too late, the schedule may work wonderfully for weeks and then BAM, one “off” day sets you into a downward spiral.
+(This can happen at any age, actually.)
 To put your 8, 9 or 10 month old on a schedule, you’ll want to extend their awake period, just like your 5 or 6 month old, but you may be able to go a bit faster.

 How To Get Your 11 or 12 Month Old Baby On A Schedule

 Your 11 or 12 month old will likely have gotten on their own schedule, even if you didn’t mean for it to happen.
 Most babies will begin to fall into a fairly regular pattern, even if it’s not identical every day.
 Inconsistent babies tend to start “smoothing” out at this age, even if they aren’t strictly “consistent.”
 If you are still napping and setting bedtime based on sleepy cues, you may feel frustrated, if your baby/toddler is not napping long enough and still catnapping during the day.
-Some babies are “good” about sleepy cues and sleeping well based on them, while others need more structure and direction from you.
-Not enough awake time can wreak havoc in this age group.
-To put your baby/toddler on a nap sleep schedule, take one for a test drive to see how your little one responds.
-Different babies need different schedules.
-That’s why we offer a wide variety of sample schedules in our Mastering Naps and Schedules book.

 How To Get Your Toddler On A Schedule